grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 Git branching and merging
 -------------------------

-Assuming you are not on master branch and have nothing outstanding to commit
+Assuming you are not on the master branch and have no outstanding work to commit
 ```
 git checkout master
 ```

-Create a new branch & use it
+Create a new branch switch to it
 ```
 git checkout -b newfeature
 ...